Last Updated on

 - Make a comfortable and cosy sleeping place for your baby and remove all possible distractions.
 Your baby is exerting too much during the day and thus requires a peaceful night’s sleep to be able to start afresh the next day.

-- Make your make your baby wear shoes whenever he steps out of the house.
+- Make your baby wear shoes whenever he steps out of the house.

 - Do not miss any of your baby’s routine check-ups with the doctor and get all his vaccinations on time.